 It would be possible to teach a lengthy course on each of these skills, but we – as commanders – don’t have that kind of time.
 What we do have time for is helping each other out.
 That is what we are going to do now.

-Distribute the eSchool, Enhancing Your Communication Skills Worksheet (2020) to all participants.
+Distribute the Global College of PME, Enhancing Your Communication Skills Worksheet to all participants.
 This worksheet contains some prepared tips for improving in each area, and space for participants to record tips they come up with during the exercise.

 When complete, continue.